 How was it to live in Iran?

 When I was a child, one of our relatives, who lived in the United States, brought their daughters to Iran for the first time.
 The younger one was shocked the moment she got to the airport, and a few years later, when she could communicate in Farsi, she said that I never thought in Iran people have cars and you guys have all those beautiful things here.
-She was telling us that they are thought at school that Iranians are a bunch of uncivilized savages who ride donkesy instead of driving cars and have no access to technology and modern world.
+She was telling us that they are taught at school that Iranians are a bunch of uncivilized savages who ride donkeys instead of driving cars and have no access to technology and modern world.
 She was shocked for the level of brainwashing in their schooling system.
 So, if you are one of those who know Iran only through your education system, video games, or media (Western propaganda machine), you probably think Iran is nothing but a large desert full of camels; men have at least 5 wives; and women live in their sack-like cloaks spending their miserable lives!
 If that's what you think, congratulations!
-You are officially braiwashed to be stupid.
+You are officially brainwashed to be stupid.

 But, as I mentioned earlier in another article, the reality is far different from all those lies.
 I myself kinda had a better life in Iran compare to Denmark.

-To give you an idea how poeple live in Iran, this is a part of our old apartment back in 2015.
+To give you an idea how people live in Iran, this is a part of our old apartment back in 2015.
 A regular middle class family from the capital.
 Compare that with all those shitty homes in Denmark, Germany, and other European communist-style countries.

 And a few more photos for around 2015 when I still lived in Tehran: